laukatti/kattelus-net/content/tech/maui-memoryleaks.md

 - Animations
     - Be sure to stop animation before removing page from stack.
 - Timers
-    - Don't use anonymous delegates to handle timer ticks instead create event handler and unsubscribe from it before removing page from stack.
+    - Don't use anonymous delegates to handle timer ticks, instead create event handler and unsubscribe from it before removing page from stack.
 - CarouselControl handler
     - As the time of writing this blog CarouselControl is not disposed correctly when page is disposed.
 Developer needs to manually Disconnect view handler from it with `carouselView.Handler.DisconnectHandler()`.
-Not handling correctly these situations may cause the XAML page to stay on memory until application is closed.
+Not handling these situations correctly, may cause the XAML page to stay on memory until application is closed.

 ## WeakEventManager
 When you have a long-lived publisher object and short-lived subscriber objects, consider using a WeakEventManager for events.
 This pattern adds a bit of overhead but significantly reduces the risk of memory leaks.